RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 This bot was easy to develop thanks to excellent [Telegram libraries](https://pypi.org/project/python-telegram-bot/) for Python.

 The phone medium was very effective for immersion.
-Something about the messaging interface makes the game feel real.
+Something about the messaging interface made the game feel real.
 The game mechanics, covered shortly, were a mixture of push and pull; some actions were done on the player's own initiative, others were prompted through push notifications.
 As a whole, the bot implementation was hacky, given time constraints, but it worked reliably enough for the course of the game.

 <br />